 New Grove Dictionary of Music and Musicians is a definitive source for comprehensive and detailed descriptions of composers, musicians, musical styles, and periods.
 It is available in the PHC collection at Ref ML100 .N48

 Harvard Concise Dictionary of Music provides and overview of various musicians, musical styles and periods and is a good place to gather information as you select or narrow your research topic.
 Is available in the PHC collection at Ref ML 100 .R28.

 Turabian is the approved citation format for this course.
-Information on proper Turabian citation is available in the PHC collection, Chicago manual of style, at Ref Z 253 .U69 2003 or online at several sites, such as OWL (Online Writing Lab).
+Information on proper Turabian citation is available in the PHC collection and online at OWL (Online Writing Lab).

 Created: Thornhill, 2010.
 Revised: Tanner/Thornhill, 2011, 2012, 2013.